mrcsrsch/Careers-in-MNEs/README.md

-# Replication Package for 'Careers in Multinational Enterprises'"
+# Replication Package for 'Careers in Multinational Enterprises'

 **Last update: Sep 11, 2024**